inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 their GPS tracks to the OSM database, we can download them and use them to align our imagery.

-1. In JOSM, Click on the :guilabel:`Download` button.
+1. In JOSM, click on the :guilabel:`Download` button.

 2. Check the box next to :guilabel:`Raw GPS Data` near the top of the :guilabel:`Download` window.
 Select your area and click